 How Much Money Can You Make Referring Personal Injury Cases?

-How much money can you expect to earn from referring personal injury cases from advertising?
-Since we get 50% of the gross legal fee, we make more than $10 for every $1 spent.
+How much money can you earn from referring personal injury cases from advertising?
+Since we get 50% of the gross legal fee, we make $10 for every $1 spent.

 Whether you’re looking for how to grow a personal injury law firm or how to start a personal injury law firm, you should consider referral agreements with other personal injury lawyers.

 We’re not alone.
-There are other law firms that only refer personal injury cases to personal injury law firms.
+Other law firms only refer personal injury cases to personal injury law firms.
 Some do that locally as we do, and some well-known law firms do it nationally.

 Philip L. Franckel, Esq., is the author of this article.